SchoofsKelvin/vscode-sshfs/README.md

 * Easily create configurations that reference a PuTTY session/configuration
 * Have multiple SSH (and regular) workspace folders at once
 * Make use of SOCKS 4/5 proxies and connection hopping
+* Easily open a SSH Terminal on VSCode

 ## Note
 There is a [bug in VSCode 1.23.0](https://github.com/Microsoft/vscode/issues/49258) related to configurations.
 This results in configurations that get added/removed to/from the global settings not showing up/disappearing until reload.